 The iconic neon sign has long been a fixture of the Baltimore skyline.
 The best places to get shots of it are from Harbor East, Fell’s Point and Canton along the water.
 The Domino Sugar factory has been in continual operation since 1922 and produces more than 6.6 million pounds of sugar every day.
 Sweet!

 333 W. Camden St. downtown

-Consistently named the most beautiful ballpark in America, Oriole Park at Camden Yards is celebrating its 25th anniversary as the home of the Baltimore Orioles.
+Consistently named the most beautiful ballpark in America, Oriole Park at Camden Yards is the home of the Baltimore Orioles.
 The park is picture-perfect, as are the array of Baltimore-centric stadium food offerings like pit beef sandwiches at Boog’s BBQ and the crabby mac-and-cheese filled pretzel cone at the Club Grille.

 5. American Visionary Art Museum

 One of Baltimore’s most popular art destinations is the American Visionary Art Museum, which celebrates the work of self-taught artists, and is rife with photo opps.
 Some of the top shots are of the larger-than-life statue of drag legend Divine, pink poodle Fifi and the sparkling mirrored external wall.

 300 Warren Ave., Federal Hill neighborhood (named after the hill)

 Federal Hill offers one of the most picturesque Inner Harbor views, and has long been a Baltimore landmark.It was a defensive stronghold during the War of 1812 because of its panoramic view of the city.
 Today, that view makes it ideal for postcard-perfect pics.